Weights for relative motives; relation with mixed complexes of sheaves: Introduction

 For categories $C,D$ we write $C\subset D$ if $C$ is a full subcategory of $D$.

-For a category $C,\ X,Y\in\obj C$, we say that $X$ is a {\it retract} of $Y$ if $\id_X$ can be factorized through $Y$ (if $C$ is triangulated or abelian, then $X$ is a retract of $Y$ whenever $X$ is its direct summand).
+For a category $C,\ X,Y\in\obj C$, we denote by $C(X,Y)$ the set of $C$-morphisms from $X$ to $Y$.
+We will say that $X$ is a {\it retract} of $Y$ if $\id_X$ can be factored through $Y$.
+Note: if $C$ is triangulated or abelian then $X$ is a retract of $Y$ if and only if $X$ is its direct summand.

 For an additive $D\subset C$ the subcategory $D$ is called {\it Karoubi-closed} in $C$ if it contains all retracts of its objects in $C$.
 The full subcategory of $C$ whose objects are all retracts of objects of $D$ (in $C$) will be called the {\it Karoubi-closure} of $D$ in $C$.